 Pursuant to the Guide to Judiciary Policy (vol. 4, ch.
 6), filing fees may not be refunded if the filing was in error or if the case has been dismissed.
-The following filing fees may not be refunded if it later appears that the filing of the document incurring the fee was in error:
+Filing fees for the following document may not be refunded if it later appears that the document incurring the fee was filed in error:

 - The fee for filing any paper where there is not a pending case, to include registering a judgment from another district

 - Fee for terminating a jointly administered case

 The following are examples of fees that may be refunded: